i-dot-ai/parliament-mcp/README.md

 **Data Loading Failures**
 - Check Azure OpenAI credentials in `.env` file
-- Ensure Elasticsearch is running and accessible
+- Ensure Qdrant is running and accessible
 - Verify network connectivity to Parliamentary APIs
 - Use `--ll DEBUG` flag for detailed logging

-**Elasticsearch issues**
+**Qdrant issues**
-- Verify inference endpoints are created: `parliament-mcp init-elasticsearch`
+- Verify collections are created: `parliament-mcp init-qdrant`
-- Use https://elasticvue.com/ to inspect the Elasticsearch instance
+- Use the Qdrant Web UI at http://localhost:6333/dashboard to inspect collections

 ## Contributing